-Bed bugs are parasitic insects that suck blood from human and other warm-blooded hosts.
+Bed bugs in North Carolina are parasitic insects that suck blood from humans and other warm-blooded hosts.
 They are small, wingless insects.
 Even though they are small, they are visible to the naked eye.
-They appear in oval form, approximately 0.2 inches long, reddish brown, have a flattened shape with prominent eyes and are approximately the size of a tick.
+They appear in oval form, approximately 0.2 inches long, reddish-brown, have a flattened shape with prominent eyes and are approximately the size of a tick.

-Bed bugs can be exceptionally difficult to identify and confirm without a professional’s evaluation.
+Bed bugs can be difficult to identify and confirm without a professionals evaluation.
 Specs of blood can be found in areas of the places that these bugs come in contact with.
 The bed bug is ordinarily found in spots where individuals invest longer times of energy.
 Individuals frequently pick up these unpalatable stowaways when voyaging and the infestation begins as the bed bugs continual to travel alongside in clothing and luggage.
-Lodgings and school quarters are also problem areas for blood sucking bed bugs.
+Lodgings and school quarters are also problem areas for blood-sucking bed bugs.
 Bloodsuckers can also spread to other open settings like movie theaters and restaurants.

 These creatures are found in public areas and private households, spreading all over the world.
 Once situated, they are usually confined to a 20-foot area, but they are excellent 'hitchhikers' traveling in clothes, suitcases, etc. They tend to be found in homes that are frequently turned around - places such as dormitories, apartments, hospitals, motels, hotels, and especially used furniture departments.
 While commercial infestations are a major concern, infestations can also occur in private households.

 The more these insects reproduce, the more they disperse.
 Bed bugs do not have nests like ants or other pests do.
 They prefer to hide in cracks, furniture or chairs, and any other space available for them to thrive in.
 However, there are some simple ways to control the situation and help begin the elimination process of these parasites:

 Protect Your Mattresses & Box Springs